mohamedhayibor/Rx-CycleJS-reviewNotes/README.md

 #### 13- Using Cycle.JS HTTP Driver

 Now how about http drivers and observables.
-Yes, Cycle does have an HTTP driver.
+Yes, Cycle does have a [HTTP driver](https://github.com/cyclejs/cycle-http-driver).

 The idea for this app is to make an http request to fetch a single piece of data from a REST server and display it on our page (DOM).